Here's where to treat yourself with Boulder's best chocolate spots

 The University of Colorado's Fiske Planetarium features a state-of-the-art projection system that will sweep you away into another galaxy.
 Recline in the darkened theater and be dazzled by the immersive images of outer space.
 Opt for a Stars and Lasers Galactic Odyssey or Bella Gaia (Beautiful Earth) showing, or come for a Liquid Sky laser show set to Pink Floyd, the Beatles or Gorillaz.

-Check out a B-Cycle bike from one of the public kiosks, or rent bikes from University Bicycles.
+Check out a BCycle e-bike from one of the public stations or rent bikes from University Bicycles.
 Next, visit Lolita’s Market & Deli, across the street, to pack up some picnic provisions.
-Then enjoy a leisurely ride right through the heart of town along the beautiful Boulder Creek, stopping for a picnic along the way.
+Then enjoy a leisurely ride right through the heart of town along Boulder's many bikeways and multi-use paths, stopping for a picnic along the way in one of the city's immaculate parks.
 Scott Carpenter Park makes an excellent stopover, with a grassy hilltop and views of the Flatirons.

 Wind your way up the hairpin turns on Flagstaff Road and pull over at Panorama Point for a breathtaking view of Boulder below: the red tile rooftops of the University of Colorado, tree-lined Pearl Street, the Boulder Reservoir and sprawling farmland beyond.
 After dusk, city lights twinkle and cars light up the highway from Denver.

-Together, you’ll love delving into Boulder’s foodie philosophies or cocktail scene while on Local Table Tours' Taste of Downtown Boulder or Cocktail Tasting Tour.
+Together, you’ll love delving into Boulder’s foodie philosophies or cocktail scene while on Local Table Tours' A Taste of Downtown Boulder tour.
 The friendly and knowledgeable guides make it entertaining, plus the food and drinks are some of the most delish in Boulder.

 There’s nothing like a little teamwork to get you on the same page.
-The Enigma Escape Rooms experience challenges guests to solve real-time, interactive puzzles in order to escape from a locked room.
+The Boulder Escape Room experience challenges guests to solve real-time, interactive puzzles in order to escape from a locked room.
 Clever themes, inventive storylines and hidden clues make this a blast.

 Take a peek at Food Lab's ever-changing schedule of cooking courses.
 Held in a sleek, modern kitchen space right on Pearl Street, Food Lab's classes regularly include couples-friendly sessions like “Date Night in Rome” and “An Evening in Bordeaux.”

-Duck into License No. 1 (downstairs at the historic Hotel Boulderado) for some gypsy jazz and prohibition-era drinks.
+Duck into License No. 1 (downstairs at the historic Hotel Boulderado) for some gypsy jazz and Prohibition-era drinks.
 Or find a cozy corner at the Bitter Bar, with a hip West Pearl location and award-winning craft cocktails.
-The hidden-away Vapor Distillery is another option, serving inventive concoctions featuring the distillery's own spirits, made on site.

 Boulder's Open Space and Mountain Parks regularly offer night hikes through Boulder's stunning surrounding wilderness, with a naturalist as your guide.
 These are fun and fascinating, on themes that include stargazing, astronomy or the full moon — plus you'll have to huddle close for warmth!